Ex-Trump attorney Cohen hands over new documents to Congress

 “Mr. Cohen responded to all questions truthfully and has agreed at the request of chairman Schiff to provide additional information in the future, if needed.
 He also offered to answer additional questions from Republican members.
 He remains committed to telling the truth and cooperating with authorities,” Davis added.

-Patrick Boland, a spokesman for Schiff, declined to comment on the reports.

-Cohen’s testimony on Wednesday was the latest in a series of appearances before congressional panels, most of them private.
-His televised Feb.
-27 testimony before the House Oversight Committee was followed by a rapid expansion of Democratic investigations focusing on Trump.
+Two congressional sources, speaking on condition of anonymity, said Cohen was also due to face questions from lawmakers on the issue of a pardon from his former boss.
+The sources added that Trump’s representatives maintain that Cohen’s team first raised the issue of receiving a pardon while the former lawyer’s representatives have said the opposite.

-Intelligence panel members also were expected to question Cohen on Wednesday about Trump’s discussions with advisers in 2017 about how to respond when news reports first surfaced revealing that senior campaign figures including his son Donald Trump Jr., son-in-law Jared Kushner and campaign chairman Paul Manafort met in June 2016 with Kremlin-linked Russian lawyer Natalia Veselnitskaya, one of the sources said.
+Intelligence panel members also were expected to question Cohen on Wednesday about Trump’s discussions with advisers in 2017 about how to respond when news reports first surfaced revealing that senior campaign figures including his son Donald Trump Jr., son-in-law Jared Kushner and campaign chairman Paul Manafort met in June 2016 with a Kremlin-linked Russian lawyer, one of the sources said.

 Trump’s son arranged the meeting after being promised “dirt” on Trump’s Democratic opponent Hillary Clinton.
 When news of the meeting broke, Trump Jr. issued a statement saying it was set up to discuss adoption policy, not politics.
 He later admitted he had been expecting intelligence on Clinton.